hannah1ee/cse15l-lab-reports/lab01.md

 > **using the command with no arguments**

 ![Image](lab01_1a.png)
-- the working directory was ~/lecture1/messages
+- the working directory was /home
 - There is no output because the command is internal, and so is parsed and executed completely by it's own process.
-Although there is no output given by the command itself, I can see that I am now returned to my home directory in my next line.
+Although there is no output given by the command itself, I can see that I am in my home directory in my next line.
+This is because when cd is executed without arguments, the user is returned to the home directory, and for my case I was already in the home directory so no visible change.
+- The output (no output) is not an error

 > **using the command with a path to a directory as an argument**

 ![Image](lab01_1b.png)
-- the working directory was ~
+- the working directory was /home
-- i got that output because the command cd lecture1 moved me from the home directory to the lecture1 directory.
+- I got no output because as stated above, the command is internal and so is parsed and executed completely by it's own process.
+Yet although there is no output given by the command itself, I can see that I was moved to the directory of lecture1.
+This is because lecture1 was a directory in the filesystem of my home directory
-- this output is not an error.
+- The output (no output) is not an error.

 > **using the command with a path to a file as an argument**

 ![Image](lab01_1c.png)
-- the working directory was ~/lecture1
+- the working directory was /home/lecture1
-- i got that output because the command cd messages moved me from the lecture1 directory to the file messages within the lecture1 directory.
+- I got no output because as stated above, the command is internal and so is parsed and executed completely by it's own process.
+Yet although there is no output given by the command itself, I can see that I was moved to the file messages.
+This is because in the filesystem of lecture1 there existed a file called messages
 - this output is not an error.

 ## `ls`